idxbroker/wordpress-plugin/readme.txt

 == Changelog ==

-= 2.0.0 =
+= 2.0 =

 * The IDX Broker plugin has been renamed as the IMPress plugin.
-* Five new WordPress native IMPress widgets and shortcodes have been added to the plugin: Lead Login and Signup Widgets, a City Links widget, and showcase and carousel widgets have been added.
+* Five new WordPress native IMPress widgets and shortcodes have been added to the plugin: lead login and signup widgets, a city links widget, and showcase and carousel widgets have been added.
 Take advantage of these new widgets to deliver the best experience for your website visitors.
 * Each of these widgets has customization options right within WordPress including the ability to disable styling.
 Designers can use this to gain more control of the appearance of these widgets.
+* IDX Pages can now have excerpts and thumbnails applied through the new IDX Pages link in the admin menu.
 * Included several Customization Options for the Omnibar.
 * The IDX Shortcode UI has been modified to have a better UX.
 * The WordPress Help button is now available for learning about the plugin features.
 * Lite accounts will have an Upgrade Account link available for easy upgrading to Platinum.
 * Plugin links have been added to the admin bar at the top giving easy access to common pages for admins.

-* IDX Pages can now have excerpts and thumbnails applied through the new IDX Pages link in the admin menu.
 * Added composer, npm, and gulp support.

 = 1.3.2 =
-* Fixed an issue not allowing some clients updating from an earlier version of the plugin with many saved links.
+* Fix an issue where upgrading resulted in a 500 error for clients with many saved links.
-* Fixed an issue with unexpected results with IDX pages switching between older and newer versions of the plugin.
+* Fix an issue with unexpected results with IDX pages switching between older and newer versions of the plugin.

 = 1.3.1 =
 * Fixed an issue with duplicate start and stop tags for dynamic wrappers when Equity is installed.